 YouTube has bouts of idiocy where it suddenly blocks access to an official music video by an international artist in certain countries.
 To make matters worse, about 85% of music videos in YouTube would be moved to a service named Vevo, which is basically Hulu for music videos (complete with the US-only availability).

 Youtube is officially in the list for people outside the US and UK.
-Almost all official content on the site is blocked from viewers whose IP address is known to be from outside the US or UK, depending on the content providers' whim and fancy.
+Almost all official content on the site may be blocked from viewers whose IP address is known to be from outside the US or UK, depending on the content providers' whim and fancy.
 If they're feeling generous, you get content without sound.
 Otherwise, you won't be able to access the content at all, even if the content's a 8-bit remix of a copyrighted song, i.e. D-Pad Hero clips, which is stupid considering the fact that D-Pad Hero is homebrew and can be freely downloaded by anyone from just about anywhere in the world.

 Gema talks have broken down and now we can add Germany to the list of countries where Youtube has less functionality.